factsheetlist/factsheetlist.github.io/index.md

 ## Energy / Climate

-Factsheets dealing with the scientific reality of climate change and the efficacy of renewable energy sources
+Factsheets dealing with the scientific reality of climate change and the efficacy of renewable energy sources.

 -   [Energy Factsheet](https://docs.google.com/document/d/1xuJ5J2zuhBYGud_6p4G2U4Y_hkugtu4Lkw4_I045CYQ/mobilebasic) \[2228 words\]
     -   "A brief look at the shortcomings of fossil fuels and the efficacy of nuclear power and renewable sources for a clean, efficient, and sustainable future." by NB419